TinkerTools/tinker9/doc/manual/m/feat/potent.rst

 Bond term is an empirical function of the deviation of the bond length from its ideal value (:math:`\Delta b = b - b_0`).
-To support the AMOEBA force field model, Tinker includes 3rd and 4th terms.
+To support the AMOEBA force field model, Tinker includes the 3rd and 4th order terms.

 .. math::